maxkagamine/Moq.Contrib.HttpClient/README.md

 configurations from `ConfigureServices()` (or Program.cs) as would be used in production.

-See [this sample ASP.NET Core app][IntegrationTestExample] and [its integration test][IntegrationTestExample.Test] for a working example.
+See [this sample ASP.NET Core app][IntegrationTestExample.Web] and [its integration test][IntegrationTestExample.Test] for a working example.

 ### More in-depth examples